kubernetes/enhancements/keps/sig-node/3008-qos-class-resources/README.md

 This might be a good place to talk about core concepts and how they relate.
 -->

-Implementation Phase 1 is only the first step in getting QoS-class resources supported in Kubernetes.
-Important pieces like resource assignment via pod spec, resource status and permission control are [future work](#future-work) not fully solved here.
-The risk in this sort of piecemeal approach is finding devil in the details, resulting in inconsistent and/or crippled and/or cumbersome end result.
-However, there is a lot of experience in extending the API and understanding which sort of solutions are functional and practical.
+The proposal only describes the details of implementation Phase 1 and some parts like permission control are not covered.
+The risk in this piecemeal approach is finding devil in the details, resulting in inconsistent and/or crippled and/or cumbersome end result.
+However, the missing parts are already outlined in [future work](#future-work) and there is aa lot of experience in extending the API and understanding which sort of solutions are functional and practical, mitigating the problem.

 ### Risks and Mitigations